Skip to main content

 Agent user access settings showing the default access level and user-specific access rules

 Default access (top section) sets the baseline for everyone who can see the agent—all workspace members if the agent is not assigned to a team, or all members of that team if it is.
 If you set this to “Edit,” everyone in that scope can modify the agent.
 User-specific access (bottom section) lets you give individual users a different access level.
-For example, you might set the default to “Use” but give a specific colleague “Owner” access.
+For example, you might set the default to “Use” but give a specific colleague “Full Access”.
+To remove a user-specific override entirely and revert the user to the workspace default, click the red trash button next to their row.
+A confirmation modal prevents accidental removal.

 Private agents